ETF controversy puts online brokers in odd spot

-NEW YORK (Reuters) - The recent controversy over leveraged and inverse exchange-traded products has put self-directed brokerage firms, like Charles Schwab Corp, Fidelity Investments and TD Ameritrade in a awkward position.
+NEW YORK, May 2 (Reuters) - The recent controversy over leveraged and inverse exchange-traded products has put self-directed brokerage firms, like Charles Schwab Corp , Fidelity Investments and TD Ameritrade in a awkward position.

 On one hand, their business proposition rests on providing products for do-it-yourself investors.
 But with increasing scrutiny over complex products like exchange-traded notes and leveraged and inverse exchange-traded funds (ETFs), these firms run the risk of being sued if they don’t go out of their way to make sure customers know what they are buying.